frragone/exalt-project.github.io/pages/4_Positions.md

 # Practical information and expected profile

 **We offer**:
-- full-time four-year PhD grants, starting from October 1st, 2024, or later
+* full-time four-year PhD grants, starting from October 1st, 2024, or later
-- a net salary of around 2400 €/month (including social insurance and transportation to / from work)
+* a net salary of around 2400 €/month (including social insurance and transportation to / from work)
-- an international and multidisciplinary working environment
+* an international and multidisciplinary working environment
-- travel opportunities for attending scientific conferences and doing research visits
+* travel opportunities for attending scientific conferences and doing research visits
-- access to a high-performance scientific computing environment
+* access to a high-performance scientific computing environment
-- opportunities to gather experience in teaching and consultancy
+* opportunities to gather experience in teaching and consultancy

 The values underlying the staff policy at UCLouvain are described (here)[https://uclouvain.be/en/careers/politique-personnel.html].

 **Expected profile**: you are holding a master degree (120 ECTS) in statistics, mathematics, physics, climatology, earth sciences, engineering, or a similar domain.
 Your skills and interests include:

--statistical modelling
+* statistical modelling
--programming skills in, for instance, R and/or Python -fluency in English, spoken and written
+* programming skills in, for instance, R and/or Python
+* fluency in English, spoken and written
--autonomy, a sense of initiative and proactivity -experience with extreme-value theory and/or the analysis of climate data is a plus
+* autonomy, a sense of initiative and proactivity
+* experience with extreme-value theory and/or the analysis of climate data is a plus

 **How to apply**: please mail your CV, motivation letter, names and contact details of at least two reference persons, and a list of your master courses and grades to [Anna Kiriliouk](mailto:anna.kiriliouk@unamur.be)